Bapic/createSimpleAKSonAzure/README.md

 	    bash createSimpleAKSonAzure.ps1

 5. Once done, run the below commands to check the configuration.
 Also check the portal for the deployment.

+6. Deploy a sample application based on available image by running the deployVoteApp.ps1.
+It basically applies the vote-app.yaml file to the AKS cluster.

+        kubectl apply -f vote-app.yaml